Drink California wine, say vintners desperate to save their business

 Related: Sonoma Residents Start Returning to a New Normal

-At Crisp Bakeshop, a mile west of the Sonoma Plaza, owners Moya Scheiman and Andrea Koweek returned last Tuesday at 4 a.m. to see if their building was still standing.
+At Crisp Bakeshop, a mile west of the Sonoma Plaza, owners Moaya Scheiman and Andrea Koweek returned last Tuesday at 4 a.m. to see if their building was still standing.

 Except for the smoky air, the shop was untouched.
 “Our employees were here.
 We were here.
 As we opened up, people started showing up.
 It was clear that it was important to be here,” Scheiman told NBC News.